mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

   * Are there issues with the data that the visualization illuminates or disguises?
   * Does this method of visualization require you to modify your data in a particular way?
 * Indicate which tool/method you used to produce this visualization.
+* Your map must contain at least one of the following:
+  * Historic map layer
+  * 10-20 pins or features
+  * Shapefiles of some kind

 ## Advanced Assignments